-It’s been a while that we haven’t heard from him; a massive EP on Planet Rhythm in 2019, then a long radio silence.
+It’s been a while since we haven’t heard from him; a massive EP on Planet Rhythm in 2019, then a long radio silence.
 When “Atmos” got released, it had therefore a flavour of “come back”, making us very excited to play it.
-Cherry on the cake, the Scottish artist returns with a whole album, his third one, and like the two others, on his own label: it’s the sound of home.
+The cherry on the cake, the Scottish artist returns with a whole album, his third one, and like the two others, on his own label: it’s the sound of home.

 Not sure of what happened during this long break, but in “Atmos”, Deepbass has obviously released the tension of his past music.
-A first listening made us feel the well-designed drone-ish techno he accustoms us to, but in the second one: “wait, it’s more light than usual”; “wait, it’s more fluent”; “wait, it’s different”… Eight tracks, one journey, obviously designed for a mix, which he made here, and maybe the preparation of the live act he was talking about a while back.
+The first listening made us feel the well-designed drone-ish techno he accustoms us to, but in the second one: “wait, it’s more light than usual”; “wait, it’s more fluent”; “wait, it’s different”… Eight tracks, one journey, obviously designed for a mix, which he made here, and maybe the preparation of the live act he was talking about a while back.

-Some listenings after, we reached some metaphysical thoughts not worth to mention here: it’s very easy to get lost in this album…
+After some listenings, we reached some metaphysical thoughts not worth mentioning here: it’s very easy to get lost in this album…